 The resultant 101 Rose theme has one Fan Series design of each of fan shapes 1, 2, 4, and 5; and two designs with fan shape 3.
-(Although it appears to be a regular fan quintet with an extra design 3, this is probably coincidental, and both early groups were likely incomplete.)
+(Although it appears to be a regular fan quintet with an extra design 3, this is probably coincidental, and both potential rose themes were likely incomplete.)

-Because these designs are in different styles; other than the designs which duplicate fan shape 3, the others can no longer be reliably re-separated into two original groups.
+Because these designs are in several different styles; other than the designs which duplicate fan shape 3, the others can no longer be reliably re-separated into the original two proto-theme components.

 The 36 Series design 101, and all six Fan Series designs in the 101 Rose theme have seal A and were all created and carved approximately in the third quarter of 1933.
-According to the Fan Series delivery documents for installment one, the woodblock prints of the 101 Rose theme were printed in January 1934 and distributed January 20, 1934 in the first delivery, installment one (of twelve).
-There Rakusan used the theme title 薔薇, bara, 'rose', which was also the title of the 36 Series design 101 published at the same time.
+According to the delivery documents for installment one for both the 36 Series and the Fan Series, the woodblock prints of the 101 Rose theme were printed in January 1934 and distributed January 20, 1934 in the first delivery, installment one (of twelve).
+There Rakusan used the title 薔薇, bara, 'rose', for both the theme designation and the title of the 36 Series design 101.

 Installment one has two irregular themes.
-Because of the merger, the 101 Rose theme has six Fan Series designs.
-The following 102 Iris theme was also the result of a similar early merger of two groups but ended up with only the original four Fan Series designs to offset the excess in the 101 Rose theme.
+Because of the rose theme merger, the 101 Rose theme has six Fan Series designs.
+The following 102 Iris theme was also the result of a similar early merger of two potential iris themes but ended up with only four Fan Series designs to offset the excess in the 101 Rose theme.
 The remainder of the installment quota of fifteen Fan Series designs in three themes came from the five designs in the perfectly regular quintet of the 103 Tree-peony theme.